 Hughes Hall was named for Edwin Hughes.
-Hughes was an American Bishop of the Methodist Episcopal Church, Acting Chancellor (1923), and Trustee of American University (1932 – 1950).
+Hughes was an American Bishop of the Methodist Episcopal Church, Acting Chancellor (1923), and Trustee of American University (1932-1950).
 He was also a fraternal delegate to Irish and English Methodism in 1930, representing American Methodism.
 In 1962, the first of many new residence halls opened with Hughes Hall.
-Hughes Hall formally opened as a women’s only residence hall and when it was constructed, it was the largest residence hall completed on campus.
+Hughes Hall formally opened as a female residence hall and at the time it was constructed, it was the largest residence hall completed on campus.

 Living in Hughes Hall presents students with a unique opportunity for connecting with others who are serious about their academic pursuits.
-Hughes is home to the Honors & Scholars Programs, which includes the three-year bachelors programs, Academic Focus Living Learning Community, Community Based Research Scholars, as well as the Honors Program.
-About two-thirds of the residents are first year students and the remaining third is second and third year students; giving Hughes residents a unique opportunity to connect with students at different levels in their studies.
+Hughes is home to the Returning Student Honors & Scholars Programs, which includes the Honors Program, FDDS, the Community Based Research Scholars and AU Scholars.
+About two-thirds of the residents are second year students and the remaining one-third are third and fourth year students; giving Hughes residents a unique opportunity to connect with students at different levels in their studies.

-Hughes has a traditional residence hall design where the rooms branch off of a hallway in the shape of a “T” and there is one bathroom per gender on each floor that is shared.
-Most residents have an extreme level of pride for living in Hughes due to the community that naturally develops due to their programs.
+Hughes has a traditional residence hall design in which rooms branch off of a hallway in the shape of a "T" and there is one bathroom per gender on each floor that is shared.

 While Hughes tends to have students that are highly engaged in their academics, do not think that the community is dull or boring; it is quite the opposite.
 Residents of Hughes know how to work hard, but they put an equal amount of effort into planning exciting and fun activities for their floor and the entire building.
 Hughes residents know how to manage the various priorities of college and make sure they include plenty of time for social activities along with their academics.